Stand With ICE

 “Upon entering the race, Swalwell splits the Democratic vote with Porter, 20% supporting Swalwell and 17% Porter,” Spencer Kimball, executive director of Emerson College Polling, said in a statement.
 “Republican voters are split between Bianco and Hilton, at 33% and 30%, while a plurality of independents, 45%, are undecided.”

-California voters have an overall negative view of Porter, with 30 percent of voters seeing her favorably, compared to 34 percent unfavorable and 37 percent with no opinion.
+California voters have an overall negative view of Porter, with 30 percent viewing her favorably, 34 percent unfavorably, and 37 percent with no opinion.

-Porter, who has been described by staffers and her ex-husband as a tyrant, gained notoriety after several viral videos showed her becoming aggressive and verbally attacking both reporters and members of her own campaign.
+Porter, who staffers and her ex-husband have described as a tyrant, gained notoriety after several viral videos showed her becoming aggressive and verbally attacking both reporters and members of her own campaign.

-In response to a question about appealing to Trump voters in California, Porter threatened to end an interview with CBS News reporter Julie Watts because she was upset that a reporter would have follow-up questions during the interview process.
+In response to a question about appealing to Trump voters in California, Porter threatened to end an interview with CBS News reporter Julie Watts because she was upset that a reporter would ask follow-up questions.

 Advertisement